esimov/openfaas-coherent-line-drawing/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat)](./LICENSE)

-For more info about the implementation details check the project source code at https://github.com/esimov/colidr.
+For more information about the implementation details check the project source code at https://github.com/esimov/colidr.

 ### Local usage
 To run the function locally you have to make sure OpenFaaS is up and running.
 Read the official documentation for more help. https://docs.openfaas.com/